Lxtdzh/SHCBR-master/README.md

 # SHCBR

-> A Global Structural Hypergraph Convolution Model for Bundle Recommendation
+> A Global Structural Hypergraph Convolutional Model for Bundle Recommendation
 # Environment Requirement
 The code has been tested running under Python 3.6.13.
 The required packages are as follows: